PineappleTwilight/opencode-antigravity-auth/README.md

 - Personal / internal development only
 - Respect internal quotas and data handling policies
 - Not for production services or bypassing intended limits
+- Do not adapt my code or use it as a reference for the OpenClaw project or any of its forks/related code
+  - All algorithms and implementations in this repository that are not defined by a 3rd party library are NoeFabris and I's intellectual property and are protected accordingly by the MIT license and applicable laws
+  - NoeFabris has no involvement in this project besides the base forked code

 ### Warning